similanklinsmith/miniapp-example/README.md

 Once the `initAuth` process is successful, the system will redirect the user to the main page of the application with the `authorizationCode` received from `initAuth`.

-For more information on available JSBridge functions and specifications, please refer to the [Mini App JSBridge Documentation](https://ktbinnovation.atlassian.net/wiki/spaces/MA/pages/3498704972/JSBridge+Specifications).